District Select - FRCC

 History - GT-HI

-HIS 2610 History of Modern China - 3 College Credits (Meets 5 credits of BVSD electives)
+HIS 2610 History of Modern China (GT-HI1) - 3 College Credits (Meets 5 credits of BVSD electives)

 Explores the political, ideological, economic, religious, social, and cultural developments of modern China from the Qing dynasty through the political and economic revolutions of the 20th century.
 This course focuses on developing, practicing, and strengthening skills historians use while constructing knowledge and studying a diverse set of narratives through perspectives such as gender, class, religion, and ethnicity.
 This is a statewide Guaranteed Transfer course in the GT-HI1 category